 SA Meeting Minutes

-- New student representatives introduced the Environmental and Student Life Committees' projects for the 2013-14 academic year.
-Project details and contact information are available at sa.rice.edu/standing-committees.
+- New student representatives introduced the 2013-14 Best Practices project topics of Peer-to-Peer Mentoring, Alumni Relations, and Spirit and Branding.
+Project details and contact information are available at sa.rice.edu/best-practices-projects.